-Quantitative and qualitative surveys will be used during sampling.
-Quantitative electrofishing sites will be used to estimate the total abundance of steelhead and spring Chinook salmon juveniles within a specific section of stream.
-Qualitative sampling will be used at a number of sites to determine the presence, size of fish (age class) and their relative abundance.
+In the future quantitative and qualitative surveys may be used to estimate the total abundance of steelhead and spring Chinook salmon juveniles within a specific section of stream.
+Qualitative sampling would be used at a number of sites to determine the presence, size of fish (age class) and their relative abundance.
 Collected fish are anesthetized and the following information is collected: identification (genus species), fork length, scale and/or genetic samples, and any notation on marks and tags.
-Hook and line sampling using barbless hooks and no bait and beach seines will be used to supplement species distribution and abundance data, for tagging purposes, or for genetic sampling.
+Electrofishing, hook and line sampling using barbless hooks and no bait, and beach seines may be used to supplement species distribution and abundance data, for tagging purposes, or for genetic sampling.
 These methods may also be used in the future to increase the number of PIT tagged natural-origin juveniles.